FINANCIAL AID RATE87%

 The list of schools below have been selected by researching which schools offer similar programs to California State University – Northridge.

-- California State University - Los Angeles in Los Angeles, CA (24 miles away)
+- California State University - Los Angeles in Long Beach, CA (24 miles away)

-- California State University - Channel Islands in Camarillo, CA (30 miles away)
+- California State University - Channel Islands in Henderson, NV (30 miles away)

-- California State University - Dominguez Hills in Carson, CA (30 miles away)
+- California State University - Dominguez Hills in Chico, CA (30 miles away)

-- California State University - Long Beach in Long Beach, CA (39 miles away)
+- California State University - Long Beach in Hayward, CA (39 miles away)

-- California State Polytechnic University - Pomona in Pomona, CA (42 miles away)
+- California State Polytechnic University - Pomona in San Bernardino, CA (42 miles away)